kubernetes/kubernetes/cluster/addons/addon-manager/README.md

 - Resources under `$ADDON_PATH` need to have either one of these two labels.
 Otherwise it will be omitted.

+#### Images

+addon-manager images are pushed to `k8s.gcr.io`.
+As addon-manager is built for multiple architectures, there is an image per architecture in the format - `k8s.gcr.io/kube-addon-manager-$(ARCH):$(VERSION)`.
+The list of existing images and version can be found in gcr.io/google-containers/.

 #### How to release

 The `addon-manager` is built for multiple architectures.